NTC to telcos: Warn subscribers vs spam texts, fake job offers

 Meanwhile, NTC regional directors and officers-in-charge were also instructed to further amplify their message of caution by discussing it on local radio and television programs.

-Widespread cybercrime through text messaging has been a recurring concern in the country, especially since the COVID-19 pandemic broke out.
+Widespread cybercrime through text messaging has been a recurring concern in the country, especially since the COVID-19 pandemic broke out.s

+Last year, the Malacañang flagged spam texts on fake job offers as a “cause of concern” since it points to a violation of the subscribers’ privacy.

+Globe, a leading force in the Philippine telecommunications industry, has previously committed a crackdown against unsolicited and scam text messages.

 Subscribe to our regional newsletter